 In July 2021, the City of Tempe solicited proposals to develop a new sports arena and mixed-use development adjacent to Phoenix Sky Harbor International Airport.
 Tempe received one proposal from Bluebird Development, a firm that represents the Arizona Coyotes Hockey Franchise.
 The proposed location is at the northeast corner of Rio Salado Parkway and Priest Drive.
-On June 2, the Tempe City Council voted to move forward with negotiations on the project.
+On June 2, the Tempe City Council voted to move forward with negotiations on the project and on November 29, 2022, the Tempe City Council voted unanimously to approve land use changes and an agreement with the developer of the Tempe Entertainment District, with the intention of having final approval of the project decided by Tempe voters in May 2023.

 Sept.
 24, 2021, Director of Aviation Services Chad Makovsky sent a letter to the procurement officer for Tempe Arena Request for Proposals, no. 22-030 inviting Tempe officials to begin discussions with Sky Harbor about key features of the proposed development.
 See the letter.